-Digital advertising has changed dramatically recently and has become more data-driven.
-This is where the Demand Side Platform (DSP) plays a key role.
+This is where the demand side platform (DSP) plays a key role.
 DSP advertising helps ad agencies and advertisers effectively manage their campaigns.
 They can customize bid size (CPM), determine the necessary limit of impressions or clicks, and use pixels for data collection.
 These and other tools allow you to run ad campaigns with targeting parameters in mind, thereby ensuring more accurate targeting.
-Below, we delve into the demand-side platform definition, how it works, and its main advantages.

 Demand-side platform meaning: an overview of DSP components

 DSP, meaning an automated online advertising buying platform, lets both advertisers and agencies buy and manage digital ad inventory across multiple ad exchanges and online resources in real time.
 DSP definition also involves software that facilitates the process of purchasing and selling ad space.
-An advertiser connects to the DSP to buy and place ads online, track results, and optimize their digital advertising across various channels and formats, such as banners, video, and audio ads on online radio and music services, dynamic personalized creatives, native blocks, and retargeting.
+An advertiser connects to the demand-side platform to buy and place ads online, track results, and optimize their digital advertising across various channels and formats, such as banners, video, and audio ads on online radio and music services, dynamic personalized creatives, native blocks, and retargeting.

-• programs that distribute ads - SSPs;
+programs that distribute ads - SSPs;

-• traffic aggregators - Ad Network;
+traffic aggregators - Ad Network;

-• advertising exchanges - Ad Exchange;
+advertising exchanges - Ad Exchange;

-• data management platforms - DMP;
+data management platforms - DMP;

-• publishers - owners of advertising platforms.
+publishers - owners of advertising platforms.

 DSPs are used for broadcasting advertising to the most interested audience while saving labor costs and marketing budget.